US to rein in flood of virus blood tests after lax oversight

 For now, the tests are mainly a research tool for scientists trying to determine how widely the coronavirus has spread among the U.S. population.
 Those studies are underway but have produced widely different preliminary results, in part, due to variations between tests.
 Even high-performing tests can produce skewed results when used in a large population where few people have had the virus.

-The National Institutes of Health and other federal agencies are also reviewing tests and conducting research into whether they can successfully predict immunity in patients.
+The National Institutes of Health and other federal agencies are also reviewing tests and conducting research into whether they can successfully predict immunity.

 FDA Commissioner Stephen Hahn said in a statement that the government’s approach to “balancing of risks and benefits has shifted from where it was in mid-March” based on new data from FDA and NIH reviews.